-A precious gemstone, Topaz is primarily colorless and is allochromatic, which means that the change in crystal structure determines its color.
+A precious gemstone, Topaz is primarily colourless and is allochromatic, which means that the change in crystal structure determines its colour.
 In simple scientific terms, it is made of fluorine and aluminium, a silicate mineral of a rare combination.

 How does it look?

-From being transparent to taking on all the colors of a rainbow, the gemstone is primarily opaque.
+From being transparent to taking on all the colours of a rainbow, the gemstone is primarily opaque.
 It is found in shades of pale yellow, blue and light grey to green, pink and gold.
-Topaz can be found in literally any color palette.
+Topaz can be found in literally any colour palette.